AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-46/acsd-55100-graphql-does-not-return-products-beyond-10k-in-the-search-results.md

 <u>Actual results</u>:

 Total_count = *10k*
-No possibility to get products behind the *10k* batch.
+You can't get any more products to show after the *10k* batch.

 ## Apply the patch